 LSAT Prep and Application Process

 For many, it will be beneficial to take an LSAT preparation course.
-LVC has teamed with Kaplan to offer practice LSATs online at various points during the year.
-Kaplan will provide practice test feedback and may suggest preparation courses following the practice test.
-And, starting with the 2018-2019 application cycle, the Law School Admission Council, which administers the LSAT, has developed a free LSAP prep program in partnership with Kahn Academy.
+The Law School Admission Council, which administers the LSAT, has developed a free LSAT prep program in partnership with Kahn Academy.
 This high-quality program is free for all students.
-Visit here for addition information.
+Visit here for additional information.
 We strongly recommend that before taking the LSAT students complete PHL 280 Logic, a course required for the Law and Society minor.

 Keep in contact with the pre-law advisor, Dr. Philip Benesch (email@example.com), as you develop your plans for law school.
 You can also join the LVC Law LinkedIn page to connect with other students and alumni.